-Welcome to the Online Community of Practice of the INTELed European Project [Innovative Training through Embodied Learning and Multi-Sensory Techniques for Inclusive Education].
-In this webpage you can find educational presentations, digital learning applications, educational materials and lesson plans on how to integrate embodied learning technologies in authentic educational settings.
-You can also join the community forum to find examples of school pilots and implementations by our INTELed teachers in Cyprus, Greece, Spain and Italy, as well as additional lesson plans and resources on emerging educational technologies that can support the innovative pedagogical framework of embodied learning.
+Welcome to the Online Community of Practice platform of the INTELed European Project [Innovative Training through Embodied Learning and Multi-Sensory Techniques for Inclusive Education].
+In this platform you can find educational presentations, digital learning applications, educational materials and lesson plans on how to integrate embodied learning technologies in authentic educational settings.
+You can also join the community forum at the bottom side of the platform to find examples of school pilots and implementations by our INTELed teachers in Cyprus, Greece, Spain and Italy, as well as additional lesson plans and resources on emerging educational technologies that can support the innovative pedagogical framework of embodied learning.

 Here you can find a series of educational presentations on the pedagogical approach of embodied learning as well as on relevant interactive/multi-sensory technologies in the context of inclusive and special education.

 Here you can find more information about the digital game platform KINEMS as well as about the digital embodied learning applications

 “Angle makers” and “Young cardiologists” as indicative examples.
 Here, you can also find a list of additional embodied learning games.